Director, Office of Undergraduate Research & Creative Inquiry

 The intent of the Office of Undergraduate Research & Creative Inquiry is to provide more research and creative opportunities for undergraduate students and by doing so, have an impact on recruitment of undergraduates; to retain students involved in research and creative inquiry through graduation or matriculation into professional programs or professional job placements; and to contribute to K-State’s 2025 benchmark, "Percentage of Undergraduates Involved in Formalized Research."

-The intent of the program, which provides research opportunities for undergraduate students, is threefold: to address the changing demographics of Kansas by providing opportunity and access for historically underrepresented students; to increase graduation rates and postbaccalaureate education among underrepresented students; and to provide a more diverse pool of individuals for the 21st century work force.
+The Developing Scholars Program's mission is threefold: to address the changing demographics of Kansas by providing opportunity and access for historically underrepresented students; to increase graduation rates and postbaccalaureate education among underrepresented students; and to provide a more diverse pool of individuals for the 21st century workforce.

-Cortez also has made numerous professional presentations on working with diverse undergraduate students, including to the Higher Learning Commission, in addition to publishing articles on the topic.
+Cortez also has made numerous professional presentations on working with diverse undergraduate students, including to the Higher Learning Commission and at the National Conference on Race & Ethnicity in Higher Education.
 Cortez writes creatively in her spare time and has had her poetry published.